The spectral gap for transfer operators of torus extensions over expanding maps

-By analyzing the associated RPF transfer operators, Dolgopyat established in \cite{MR1919377} the exponential mixing property for compact Lie group extensions of expanding maps under a generic condition called infinitesimally completely non-integrability, which is equivalent to the non-coboundary condition of $\tau(x)$ if the group is a torus.
-The crucial technique used there is now called Dolgopyat's oscillatory cancellation argument, and it has been successfully developed to study the rate of mixing for various systems with neutral direction, see \cite{MR1626749}, \cite{MR2113022}, \cite{MR2264836}, \cite{MR2964773}, etc. Among all such results is \cite{Butterley-Eslami}, in which Butterley and Eslami obtained a dichotomy similar to that in our main theorem (Theorem~\ref{ThmMain thm}) for a piecewise $C^2$ circle extensions $F$ and obtained the dichotomy that either $F$ mixes exponentially, or $\tau$ is cohomologous to a piecewise constant.
+By analyzing the transfer operators, Dolgopyat established in \cite{MR1919377} the exponential mixing property for compact Lie group extensions of expanding maps under a generic condition called infinitesimally completely non-integrability, which is equivalent to the non-coboundary condition of $\tau(x)$ if the group is a torus.
+The crucial technique used there is now called Dolgopyat's oscillatory cancellation argument, and it has been successfully developed to study the rate of mixing for various systems with neutral direction, see \cite{MR1626749}, \cite{MR2113022}, \cite{MR2264836}, \cite{MR2964773}, etc. Among all such results, in \cite{Butterley-Eslami} Butterley and Eslami studied piecewise $C^2$ circle extensions $F$ and obtained the dichotomy that either $F$ mixes exponentially, or $\tau$ is cohomologous to a piecewise constant.
 We remark that their analysis did not provide a finer spectral structure of the transfer operators.\footnote{ \cite{Butterley-Eslami} only obtained non-uniform norm estimates for twisted transfer operators over the base map $T$, which is sufficient to establish exponential mixing of $F$ but not enough to prove the spectral gap for the transfer operator associated to $F$. }